kohkimakimoto/altax/README.md

 ## Installation

+There are several ways to install Altax to your system.

+### Installing as phar (Most easy way)

 Most easy way to install Altax to your system is to run the below command.

     $ curl https://raw.github.com/kohkimakimoto/altax/master/installer.sh | sudo bash -s system v2